MolecularCartography/Optimus/README.md

   * For 2D pictures, the 4th column corresponding to z coordinate should contain zeros only.
 2. Do the first 5 steps of the basic use-case.
 2. Select the `Create input file for 'ili` node and call its configuration dialog.
-3. Specify a path to the file with coorinates at the `File with coordinates of samples` parameter.
+3. Type a path to the file with coorinates at the `File with coordinates of samples` parameter.
 4. Set a path to the result file with spatial maps at `Result file for 'ili`.
 4. Press `OK`.
 5. Select the `Exclude features of blank samples and save to file` node and complete the rest of the basic use-case steps starting from the 6th.